Trayla Trailers Buying Guide

 Are the springs genuine trailer components ?
 When inspecting a trailer, ask about the carry capacity of the springs.

 This is an important factor.
 The draw bar must be strong enough to support the intended load.
 If the drawbar is too short then it can make it difficult to back.
-Additionally a longer drawbar allows longer loads to be carried.
+Additionally a longer drawbar allows longer loads to be carried giving more distance between the back of the car and the front of the trailer.

 6. Height of Sides